-During the years ended December 31, 2020, 2019 and 2018, the radio stations in our five largest markets when combined, represented approximately 49%, 43% and 46%, respectively, of our consolidated station operating income.
+During the years ended December 31, 2021, 2020 and 2019, the radio stations in our five largest markets when combined, represented approximately 43%, 52% and 44%, respectively, of our consolidated station operating income.
+We note that the percent of consolidated station operating income at December 31, 2020 is higher than normal due to the impact of the COVID-19 pandemic on our markets.
+As the pandemic is resolved, we would anticipate results by market to continue to be back to normalized amounts in future years.
 The following tables describe the percentage of our consolidated station operating income represented by each of these markets: